joyneop/names-db/db/Special---Contributing.md

 We certainly need moderators to organize discussions and review pull requests.

-For now, if you have at least 4 valid edits on NameDB, you may become a moderator.
+For now, if you have at least 4 valid edits on NamesDB, you may become a moderator.
 We usually don't need more than 10 moderators.

 If you would like to become a moderator, create an issue.